Omaha Product Liability Attorneys

 As you can see, there are a lot of details to figure out in any product liability case.
 The process of determining if a product was defective or if a medical device caused your injuries requires in-depth research and collaboration with experts.
 Dealing with all that on top of healing from your trauma can be next to impossible.
 With an experienced lawyer by your side, however, all of these issues become simpler.

 At Bottlinger Law L.L.C., we can handle the legal heavy-lifting of your case while you work on healing.
-With over a decade of experience, we can launch an investigation into your case and hold whoever injured you accountable.
+We can launch an investigation into your case and hold whoever injured you accountable.
 Call the legal team at Bottlinger Law L.L.C. today at (402) 505-8234 for a free consultation with an experienced Omaha personal injury lawyer.

 - Understanding the Elmiron Lawsuits Against J&J